-When I started RCIA class in 2009, as a Protestant, I was introduced to the Catechism of the Catholic Church (CCC).
-The Big Green Book, as it is affectionately known, is “a complete and accurate exposition of Catholic doctrine.”
-I was thrilled that the Catholic Church had such a readable manual, for never before had I seen Christian beliefs so compiled by any Christian church.
+When I started RCIA class as a Protestant in 2009, I was introduced to the Catholic Church's Catechism (CCC).
+As affectionately known, The Big Green Book is “a complete and accurate exposition of Catholic doctrine.”
+I was thrilled that The Catholic Church had such a readable manual, for I'd never before seen Christian beliefs so compiled by any Christian church or denomination.

-“I ask all the Church’s shepherds and faithful members to receive this Catechism in a spirit of communion and to make careful use of it in carrying out their mission to proclaim the faith and to call to the gospel life.
-This Catechism is given to them to serve as a sure and authentic source book for the teaching of Catholic doctrine and especially for the composition of local catechisms.
+“I ask all the Church’s shepherds and faithful members to receive this Catechism in a spirit of communion and to make careful use of it in carrying out their mission to proclaim the faith and the call to the gospel life.
+This Catechism is given to them to serve as a sure and authentic sourcebook for the teaching of Catholic doctrine and especially for the composition of local catechisms.
 It is also offered to all the faithful who want to understand better the inexhaustible riches of salvation.”

 Now, my question for you, dear reader, IS in this Year of Faith declared by Pope Benedict Emeritus, are you taking advantage of this amazing Sacred Guidebook of the Magisterium of the Catholic Church?
 If not, you aren't taking advantage of this Free Guidebook for a Great Life.
 I encourage you to try this: “A chapter a day keeps the enemy away.”
 (I made that one up, but I've watched it totally work.)
 Thus, be it a chapter of The Bible or a chapter of the CCC, commit to a chapter of either, or preferably BOTH, and watch how each part of your life becomes fuller, richer, and wiser.